We sell your home at

 Now that you have a clearer understanding of what makes up your total renovation cost, here are some tips on how you can stay within your home renovation budget:

-1. Opt for fewer built-ins
+1. Opt for Fewer Built-ins

-Furthermore, some carpentry work requires hacking which may result in a more premium price.
+Furthermore, some carpentry work requires hacking, which may result in a more premium price.
 Moderate carpentry work can cost up to $10,000.

 On the contrary, vinyl or laminate flooring generally costs around $5 per square foot.
 For an average 4-room flat with 90 sqm, this difference in cost adds up.
-Modern vinyl flooring looks as realistic as tile finishes and if taken care of can last up to 25 years.
+Modern vinyl flooring looks as realistic as tile finishes, and if taken care of, can last up to 25 years.

-3. Paint your walls
+3. Paint Your Walls

 While this may not reduce your initial renovation cost, it minimises the need to engage in rewiring in the future.
 Planning out the placement of electricity plugs is often overlooked during home renovations.

 Homeowners often find themselves having to deal with obstructed power plugs or limited electrical outlets in rooms that have more electric appliances.
-Installing new or separated electrical outlets after the initial home renovation would cost a few hundred dollars of unnecessary spending.
+Installing new or separate electrical outlets after the initial home renovation would cost a few hundred dollars of unnecessary spending.

-5. Source for your materials
+5. Source for Your Materials

 Worst-case scenario: You use up 100% of your budget.
 Best-case scenario: You save 15%.

-Having a clear goal and a robust budget for any unforeseen circumstances goes a long way in making this process less stressful and much more enjoyable.
+Having a clear goal and a robust budget for any unforeseen circumstances goes a long way in making this process less stressful and more enjoyable.

 This article was originally published on Planner Bee.